-As you can see the love story of princess Donaji (of Zapotec roots) and prince Nucano (of Mixtec roots) from the two most important prehispanic cultures that flourished in Oaxaca Mexico resembles the love story of Juliet and Romeo written by Shakespeare in the 16th century in England.
+As you can see the love story of princess Donaji (of Zapotec roots) and prince Nucano (of Mixtec roots) from the two most important prehispanic cultures that flourished in Oaxaca Mexico resembles the love story of Juliet and Romeo written by Shakespeare in the 16th century.

-Both couples (Romeo and Juliet from England, and Donaji and Nucano from Mexico) fell deeply in love but couldn’t consummate their love because they were descendants of antagonist families / cultures, and both stories had tragic ends.
+Both couples (Romeo and Juliet, and Donaji and Nucano) fell deeply in love but couldn’t consummate their love because they were descendants of antagonist families / cultures, and both stories had tragic ends.

 Comparing the tragic ends of both stories Donaji and Nucano, and Romeo and Juliet, in my opinion, the end of Donaji and Nucano is more romantic than Romeo and Juliet, as Mexican culture is very romantic.

 For Oaxacan people, Donaji symbolizes the biggest expression of love for her land and loyalty to her culture.
 She sacrificed herself and her love in name of her land.
 Donaji is seen as the Mother of Oaxacan culture as her love for her land and culture resembles the love of a mother for her descendants.